Get access to everything we publish when you sign up for Outside+.

 Write down what you’re grateful for on small slips of paper and place them in an empty jar.
 When you need a boost, read several entries to remind yourself what you have to appreciate.

-Bring your awareness to what you’re grateful for in your immediate environment, such as clear skies, a smooth sidewalk or a scenic trail.
+Bring your awareness to what you’re grateful for in your immediate environment, such as clear skies, a smooth sidewalk, or a scenic trail.
+Practice going through all of the senses and discover if there’s an immediate sight, smell, or sound that is bringing you joy.